Addons Overview

 |---|---|

-| Available | Addon files exist but not installed |
+| Available | Addon files exist in Addons/ but not yet installed |

 | Active | Currently enabled and running |